-We are federated with The United Reformed Churches in North America and therefore confess Jesus Christ as the only Savior and the Sovereign Lord over all of life, and are fully committed to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the historic Reformed standards (the Three Forms of Unity) and in the Ecumenical Creeds
+We are federated with The United Reformed Churches in North America, we confess Jesus Christ as the only Savior and the Sovereign Lord over all of life, and are fully committed to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the historic Reformed standards (the Three Forms of Unity) and in the Ecumenical Creeds

 Our beliefs are based first and foremost on the Bible, the true word of God without error and inspired by the Holy Spirit.
 The Bible is the ultimate authority for faith and life.
 (2 Timothy 3:16)